john-bokma/tumblelog/README.md

 - [Plurrrr: a tumblelog](http://plurrrr.com/) - by John Bokma

-If you want your tumblelog generated site listed, please let me know.
+If you want your tumblelog generated site listed here, please let me know.